cnvdya/Openstack_Rainbow/README.md

     This product implements creating, launching & monitoring of Virtual Machines using OpenStack and its provided APIs.
-    It helps in creating virtual machines using pre-configured flavors for servers, which in turn launches pre-configured web-server and database servers.
+    It helps in creating virtual machines using pre-configured flavors for servers and launches pre-configured web-servers and database     servers.
-    It also calculates and exposes the pricing of the various servers running based on the amount of time they have run.
+    The 'Hubot' bot has been implemented and integrated with Slack which enables monitoring and management of the instances.
-    The monitoring tool gives an overview of the number of instances launched and usage based on ● number of vCPUs
+    The dashboard also has Billing and Monitoring feature to provide an overview of the number of instances launched and usage based on
+    ● number of vCPUs
     ● RAM
     ● Storage.

 ## To run the project on local